JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Notes/Graph.md

 # 2. Topological Sort

 an ordering of vertices in a DAG, such that if there is a path from $v_i$ to $v_j$, then $v_j$ appears after $v_i$ in the ordering.
 It contains all vertices.
 Perhaps there is no path between two vertices, it's OK as long as they fulfill the ordering requirement to other vertices.
 Thus, it makes the topological sort not unique. or example, in the following DAG, v1, v2, v5, v4, v3, v7, v6 and v1, v2, v5, v4, v7, v3, v6 are both topological orderings.
+Although there is no path from v3 to v7.

 ![image-20200724221551375](.\figures\DAG)